Counselling Services

 Cost of the Service

-Anxious Minds runs a low-cost counselling service with a cost of £30 per session.
+Anxious Minds runs a low-cost counselling service from £20 per session.
 We encourage you to discuss your counselling needs with your GP first if you feel able to do so.
 Your GP can refer you to a range of general and specialist mental health services, so talking openly with your GP may help you access the right service the first time around.

 Contact Us